nickfargo/course/src/pipeline.coffee.md

                 if value? or forceAsync
-                  future = value if value instanceof Future futuroid = future or isFuturoid value
-                  future = value = wrap value if forceAsync and not futuroid
+                  future = value if value instanceof Future futuroid = future or ( value if isFuturoid value ) future = value = wrap value if forceAsync and not futuroid

 **Asynchronous** — defer to the `future` or `futuroid` and return immediately.